FlowFuse/device-agent/README.md

 When the device is registered on the FlowFuse platform, a group of configuration details are provided.
-These can be copied from the platform, downloaded directly as a yml file or pulled from the FlowFuse server using the Quick Connect command that is issued with the configuration details.
+These can be copied from the platform, downloaded directly as a yml file or pulled from the FlowFuse server using the command issued by the platform when you create a device.
 More details on this can be found in the [FlowFuse documentation](https://flowfuse.com/docs/device-agent/introduction/).

 This file should exist in the working directory as `device.yml`.